MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/protect-sensitive-messages-and-documents-by-using-irm-in-office.md

 ### Using IRM with Active Directory Rights Management Services

-Enabling IRM in your organization requires access to a computer running Active Directory Rights Management Services (AD RMS) for Windows Server 2008, Windows Server 2008 R2, Windows Server 2012, Windows Server 2012 R2, or to a cloud tenant with an Azure RMS subscription.
+Enabling IRM in your organization requires access to a computer running Active Directory Rights Management Services (AD RMS) for Windows Server 2012 or Windows Server 2012 R2, or to a cloud tenant with an Azure RMS subscription.
 The permissions are enforced by using authentication, typically by using Active Directory Domain Services (AD DS) or Azure Active Directory.

 Organizations can define the permissions policies that appear in Office applications by creating rights policy templates.
 For example, you might define a rights policy template named **Marketing Confidential**, which specifies that documents or email messages that use the policy can only be opened by users inside that department.
 While there is no limit to the number of permission policies that can be created, Office can only display up to 20 policy templates at a time.
 Azure Rights Management provides two pre-defined organization-wide templates to which you can either add your own custom templates, or alternatively you can disable the templates if you want.

-With AD RMS on Windows Server 2008, Windows Server 2008 R2, and Windows Server 2012, users can share rights-protected documents between companies that have a federated trust relationship.
+With AD RMS on Windows Server 2012, users can share rights-protected documents between companies that have a federated trust relationship.
 For more information, see [Active Directory Rights Management Services Overview](https://go.microsoft.com/fwlink/p/?LinkId=183052) and [Federating AD RMS](https://go.microsoft.com/fwlink/p/?LinkId=183053).
 With Azure RMS, the ability to securely collaborate between organizations is built-in and doesn't require you to complete any special configuration.

 While the ability to create and consume protected emails in Outlook 2016 does not require any special configuration in the email server, Exchange Server 2016 offers additional IRM-protected email functionality including RMS protection for Unified Messaging voice mail messages and Microsoft Outlook protection rules that can automatically apply IRM-protection to messages in Outlook 2016 before they leave the Microsoft Outlook client.
 Additionally, enabling IRM integration in Exchange Server allows users to create and consume protected emails in Outlook Web App and in Exchange ActiveSync IRM-enabled mobile devices.
 For more information, [Information Rights Management in Exchange 2016](https://go.microsoft.com/fwlink/p/?LinkId=183063).